 We absolutely love Neil’s lighthearted attitude to his situation, but he does admit that as happy a family unit as they all are, there are other issues they live in fear of.
 He tells us that the Ministry of Social and Family Development has the legal authority to take the children away at any point before they turn 18.
 “It’s the worst-case scenario,” he says.
 “I’ve never heard it happening but it could.
 I came into this situation with my eyes wide open; I knew we had to do the ’90 days’ thing.
 If they make it more difficult for us, then we will just leave.
 It’s tough because our support system is here and it’s not really easy to relocate with kids.”
 Patrick and his partner also agree.
 “If there’s no other choice, we’ll just migrate to another country,” he says.

 Neil also tells us there was an alternative route he and Mark could have taken to avoid trouble from ICA and MSF.
 He and his partner could have gotten ‘married’ to women, adopted each of their biological children and then gotten a divorce.
 “I didn’t want to have to tell my children that I had them by lying, by compromising and denying who I am in order to bring them into our lives.
 I want to leave a better world for my daughters.”

 Update: Times are a-changing!

-Since we first published this story, a ruling was made by Singapore’s High Court whereby a gay couple was allowed to adopt their then five-year-old son who was conceived through a surrogate in the United States.
+In 2018, a ruling was made by Singapore’s High Court whereby a gay couple was allowed to adopt their then five-year-old son who was conceived through a surrogate in the United States.
 The judgement was a result of a four-year battle with the Family Justice Court.
 High Court Chief Justice Menon believes a child’s welfare should be prioritised over everything else.
-The future is looking bright for same-sex families in Singapore seeking adoption!
+There are still ongoing issues to overcome, however this is a move forward.